allanwheeler/preppin_data/README.md

-# data_community
+# Preppin' Data
-This repo captures my participation in public data community projects.
+This repo captures my participation in the Preppin' Data's community project.